 - Atypical hyperplasia is incorrectly classified 52% of the time.

-Even after getting a negative biopsy result, a second opinion is the best way to ensure timely and correct diagnosis of breast cancer.
+In the case of persistent symptoms without tissue biopsy testing, a second opinion is the best way to ensure timely and correct diagnosis of breast cancer.
 If your breast cancer should have been diagnosed earlier, you could have a legal right to seek payment for therapy related to your diagnosis.
-Talk to a medical malpractice lawyer today.

 Breast Cancer Screenings: Should All Women Get Mammograms?